 Medford, OR 97501

-The Jackson County Library District Board meets regularly on the second Thursday of each month at the Medford Branch Library, 205 S Central Avenue.
-(Due to COVID-19 precautions, Board Meetings are held via Online video conferencing.)
+The Jackson County Library District Board meets regularly on the third Thursday of each month at the Medford Branch Library, 205 S Central Avenue.
+(Due to COVID-19 precautions, Board Meetings may be held via online video conferencing.)
 The agenda for the upcoming meeting is typically posted the Friday before the meeting.
 Occasionally, the Board may have special meetings to discuss specific topics or public hearings as required by law.

 Agendas for those meetings, as well as the packet of supplementary information prepared for each meeting, will also be posted below with the associated meeting.
 Once meeting minutes are approved by the Board, those will be posted below.